 Ways to Show a View

-Show a View from the Navigation
+Show a View from the Navigation Control

 You can also use the NavigationItemAttribute for the same purpose.
 The difference is that this attribute allows you to specify the navigation group, while the DefaultClassOptions attribute always adds an item to the Default group.

-You can use the Model Editor to add a List View, Detail View or a Dashboard View to the navigation.
+You can use the Model Editor to add a List View, Detail View, or Dashboard View to the navigation.
 The NavigationItems node defines the tree-like structure of navigation items using IModelNavigationItem child nodes.
 Create a new NavigationItem node within the existing hierarchy and set the IModelNavigationItem.View property to the target List View to show this View from navigation.

 To show a Detail View from navigation, you should additionally specify the IModelNavigationItem.ObjectKey property value.